Interactive Visual Reasoning under Uncertainty: Experiment

 \subsection{Performance of Agents}

 \paragraph{Heuristic Agents}

-\cref{tab:he_symbol} shows the performance of the heuristic agents in the proposed \ac{est} environment.
-In general, we note that the more information collected, the better the performance of the agents: The low accuracy after the context panels also verifies that additional trials are necessary for solving the entire problem.
-However, both the random agent and the Bayes agent fail in this task, reaching close to chance problem solving accuracy and very negative rewards.
-The comparison among the random agent, the naive agent, and their search-based variants indicates that both the search component and the naive strategy are beneficial for a symbolic approach.
-Without the search component, the naive agent does not build a reliable belief over which object is more likely to be a Blicket; without the naive strategy, an agent only randomly collects new experiments, doing little to no help in demystifying the phenomenon.
+\cref{tab:result} shows the performance of the heuristic agents in the proposed \ac{env} environment.
+In general, we note that the more information collected, the better the agents resolve the uncertainty: the low accuracy after the context panels also verifies that additional trials are necessary for solving the entire problem.
+The Random agent fails in this task unsurprisingly, while the Search-Naive agent reaches more closely to the human performance.
+The comparison among the random agent, the naive agent, and their search-based variants indicates that both the reasoning component and the exploration strategy are beneficial for a symbolic approach.
+Without the reasoning component, the naive agent does not build a reliable belief over which object is more likely to be a Blicket; without the exploration strategy, an agent only randomly collects new experiments, doing little help in demystifying the phenomenon. \ac{llm} agents, equipped with priors learned from large-scale text corpora, exhibit a notable level of reasoning ability to reduce uncertainty, yet still far from human performance.